donquixote2u/v202_sbus/README.md

 Hardware
 --------------------
-This version was developed using the BK2421 radio (nrf24l01 clone) from a Wltoys V666 control board, linked to a Wemos ESP8266 modile;
+This version was developed using the BK2421 radio (nrf24l01 clone) from a Wltoys V666 control board, linked to a Wemos ESP8266 module;
 .
 Connect SCK, MISO, MOSI to Wemos D5 D6 D7, corresponding to Arduino pins D13, D12 and D11.
 Then connect CE and CS on digital pins you have chosen in the code (see the `wireless.setPins()` method below).
 (I chose Wemos pins D2 for CE, D8 for CS. connect nrf24l01p/BK2421  VCC and GND to arduino 3.3V and GND pins. (bk2421 IRQ pin not used)

 Use